-Artifact: c:pathURI="base-xsd/niem/niem-core/3.0/niem-core.xsd"
+Artifact: c:pathURI="base-xsd/niem/niem-core/340/niem-core.xsd"

-Note that per Table 5-1, Summary of RFC 3986 URI: Generic Syntax, below, and Table 5-2, Summary of MPD URI attributes, below, a local URI may contain an optional fragment.
-Although c:pathURI has no use for a URI with a fragment, MPD documentation artifacts could reference a subpart within a local artifact by using a relative URI with a fragment.
+Note that per Table 5-1, Summary of RFC 3986 URI: Generic Syntax, below, and Table 5-2, Summary of IEPD URI attributes, below, a local URI may contain an optional fragment.
+Although c:pathURI has no use for a URI with a fragment, IEPD documentation artifacts could reference a subpart within a local artifact by using a relative URI with a fragment.

 Despite its simplicity, c:pathURI comes with over a dozen rules that help to define a model package description.
-These rules ensure that every c:pathURI attribute value in a well-formed MPD resolves to a correct local resource:
+These rules ensure that every c:pathURI attribute value in a well-formed IEPD resolves to a correct local resource:

 Rule 5-15. c:pathURI Resolves to a Resource

-[Rule 5-15] (WF-MPD) (Constraint)
+[Rule 5-15] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute MUST resolve to a resource.
+Within an IEPD catalog document, the value of a c:pathURI attribute MUST resolve to a resource.

 Rule 5-16. c:pathURI for c:XMLCatalog

-[Rule 5-16] (WF-MPD) (Constraint)
+[Rule 5-16] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:XMLCatalog element MUST resolve to an XML catalog document.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:XMLCatalog element MUST resolve to an XML catalog document.

-Rule 5-17. c:pathURI for c:MPDChangeLog
+Rule 5-17. c:pathURI for c:IEPDChangeLog

-[Rule 5-17] (WF-MPD) (Constraint)
+[Rule 5-17] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:MPDChangeLog element MUST resolve to a change log.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:IEPDChangeLog element MUST resolve to a change log.

 Rule 5-18. c:pathURI for c:ReadMe

-[Rule 5-18] (WF-MPD) (Constraint)
+[Rule 5-18] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:ReadMe element MUST resolve to a readme artifact.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:ReadMe element MUST resolve to a readme artifact.

 Rule 5-19. c:pathURI for c:IEPSampleXMLDocument

-[Rule 5-19] (WF-MPD) (Constraint)
+[Rule 5-19] (IEPD) (Constraint)

-Within an MPD catalog document, the value of a c:pathURI attribute owned by a c:IEPSampleXMLDocument element MUST resolve to an XML document.
+Within an IEPD catalog document, the value of a c:pathURI attribute owned by a c:IEPSampleXMLDocument element MUST resolve to an XML document.

 Rule 5-20. c:pathURI for c:BusinessRulesArtifact